krishnasvkb/docdb-replicator/README.md

 Kinesis target environment variables:
 - KINESIS_STREAM : The Kinesis Stream name to publish DocumentDB events.

+SQS target environment variables:
+- SQS_QUERY_URL: The URL of the Amazon SQS queue to which a message is sent.

+# Keep in mind
+- SNS does not support ordering.
+If ordering is a must required, do not use it as target.
+- Make sure message size limits on targets will support your documents size.

 # Future work
-1. Enable micro-batching for ElasticSearch, MSK, and Kinesis.
+1. Enable micro-batching for ElasticSearch, MSK, SQS, and Kinesis.
 2. Evaluate how to do it for multiple collections different than using one lambda per collection.